 - Work bonuses

-If you have room in your budget to round up your payment amount, it may be wise to take action.
-Rounding up your payments is a very simple yet effective method to paying off a loan early.
-After a few months, your new payment amount may become routine as the extra money may chips away at your principal balance.
+If you have room in your budget, round up your payment amount.
+Rounding up your loan payment is a simple yet effective method to paying off debt faster.
+After a few months, your new payment amount may become routine as the extra money chips away at your principal balance.

 If your personal loan provider offers refinancing, it may be worth looking into.
-Refinancing is one of the most traditional ways to pay off a loan faster and save money on interest.
-Please consider the following criteria before you decide to apply for refinancing:
+Choosing to refinance Refinancing your personal loan can help you pay it off faster, make payments more manageable or possibly save money on interest.
+It is important to consider the following before you decide to apply for refinancing:

-- Payment history - Is your payment history clean?
+Payment history – Do you have a good payment history?
 Lenders will want to see that you pay your accounts on time.

-- Loan amount – The amount being refinanced may also influence your odds at getting approved.
-However, some lenders put more weight on credit score and payment history over the remaining loan amount.
+Loan amount – The amount being refinanced may also influence your odds at getting approved.
+However, some lenders put more weight on credit score and payment history than the remaining loan amount.

 Be aware that refinancing may extend the life of your loan.
-Carefully consider all options and consult your lender or financial advisor before making a decision to refinance.
+Carefully consider all options and consult your lender or financial advisor before making a decision to refinance a personal loan.

 Take Small Steps Toward a Big Goal

 Any one of these methods can help you pay your loans off faster, but it’s not something that should be rushed into without doing research.
 As you compare the options, consider speaking to your loan specialist or financial advisor to figure out which approach is the best fit for your needs.